 The basic concept behind gravity conveyors is simple: items are placed on rollers and move either manually or via a slight incline.
 This eliminates the need for motors, making them energy-efficient and easy to maintain.
 They are particularly useful for transporting boxes, cartons, pallets, and other solid items with flat surfaces.

 Gravity roller conveyors exist because industries require efficient, low-maintenance solutions for moving goods across short to medium distances.
-As global supply chains grow more complex, systems like these help streamline operations without adding significant energy costs.
+As global supply chains grow more complex, these systems help streamline operations without adding significant energy costs.

 Importance – Why Gravity Roller Conveyors Matter Today